paulramisch/bundestag_speech_tagger/README.md

 ## 2.2 Preparing the training data

 The first step is data preparation: Training data are needed to train the model.
-For this purpose, 36 of the approximately 5000 transcripts were annotated with more than 7000 speeches, two for each of the time periods 1-18.
-Differing from the modelling approach in the modern XML files published by the Bundestag since 2017, every time a new person speaks, it is annotated as a new speech, reflecting the modelling of the OP data.
+For this purpose, 36 of the approximately 5,000 transcripts were annotated, resulting in more than 7,000 annotated speeches, two for each of the Bundestag periods 1-18.
+Unlike the modelling approach in the modern XML files published by the Bundestag since 2017, every time a new person speaks, it is annotated as a new speech, reflecting the modelling of the OP data.
 In the Bundestag XML files, the speeches of the President of the Bundestag, who acts as speaker, are modelled as part of the politicians' speeches.
 The data was processed twice and automatically checked for plausibility.[^15]

 The training data is created by extracting all strings of up to 150 characters (all possible characters, including spaces, line breaks and numbers) that end with a colon with the following regex pattern: `^.{5,150}?:`.
 If such a string comes directly after the annotated speech tag, it will be considered positive, i.e. a beginning of an speech; if not, it will be considered negative, i.e. no beginning of an speech, just content of an speech.
 A few examples look like this: